 We sell conventional foams (flexible polyurethane), latex foams, and closed-cell foams.
 Our conventional foams – used primarily for sitting and sleeping – are manufactured in the Pacific Northwest and Canada.

-We have cubed and shredded foam available for sale by the bag.
-Foam cut-offs in our scrap area are usually discounted.
-We do not have scrap foam in mattress sizes.
+We have cubed and shredded foam available for sale by the pound.
+Foam cut-offs in our remnant area are usually discounted.
+(We do not have foam scraps/remnants in mattress sizes.)

 Certified organic latex options.
 Our conventional foam options are free of fillers (often found in lesser-quality foams) and of fire retardants.